 Our compliance specialists have noticed that there is a common misconception about the 183-day rule.
 Many believe that they are free to go to work in any EU country without applying for a work permit or paying taxes as long as they work there under 183 days.
 As a result, these mistakes may lead to serious legal charges and tax liability.

-Below are the 6 facts that will help you gain better understanding of 183-day rule.
+However, this rule is not as straightforward as it may sound at first.
+Below are 6 misleading facts that will help you gain better understanding of 183-day rule.

 I am not taxable as long as I stay under 183 days

 183-days regulation is the exception to the rule rather than the rule itself.
 It applies only to the fully-employed dependent workers, not contractors or freelancers.
 The latter are considered to be tax residents in the host country as soon as their assignment begins.
 Therefore, they are obliged to pay taxes in their work country.

 Moreover, it is valid only in the countries included in bilateral tax treaties between those countries and determines how the rights to tax employment income are allocated between treaty countries in the event of cross border employment.